Past Presidents

 14. Ingrid Chiemi Schroffner (2006-2008)

-A native of Hawaii, Ingrid is a past president (2006-08) of the Asian American Lawyers of Massachusetts ("AALAM") and served on its Board 2002-12.
-She also served on the Boston Bar Association (“BBA”) Council 2009-12, and as the Education Co-Chair for its Diversity and Inclusion Section 2010-12.
-She has been elected to the Boston College Law School Alumni Board since 2009, serving as its President in 2018.
+A native of Hawaii, Ingrid is a past president (2006-08) of the Asian American Lawyers of Massachusetts (AALAM) and served on its Board 2000-12.
+She also served on the Boston Bar Association (BBA) Council 2009-12, and as the Education Co-Chair for its Diversity and Inclusion Section 2010-12.
+She was first elected to the Boston College Law School Alumni Board in 2009 and served as its President in 2018.
 Ingrid also chaired the Legal Intern program for EHS 2010-20, as well as the EHS Diversity Council 2014-20, the latter for which she received a Certificate of Appreciation from Massachusetts Medicaid in 2015.
 In addition, since 2012, she has served on the Supreme Judicial Court Standing Advisory Committee on Professionalism, and in 2022 was appointed as its Co-Chair.
 She has also served on the Board of Trustees for Massachusetts Continuing Legal Education since 2019 and is Co-Chair of its Diversity & Inclusion Committee.
-In 2022, she joined the Board for Asian Women For Health.
+In 2022, she joined the Board for the non-profit, Asian Women For Health, and was appointed its Co-Chair in 2023.

-Ingrid graduated from Boston College (Phi Beta Kappa), summa cum laude, and Boston College Law School (Campbell Fellowship Recipient and White, Inker, Aronson Professional Achievement & Service Award).
+Ingrid graduated from Boston College (Phi Beta Kappa), summa cum laude, and Boston College Law School (Campbell Fellowship Recipient and White, Inker & Aronson Professional Achievement & Service Award), where she served as Uniform Commercial Code Digest-Journal Revisions Editor and was a member of The Wandr’ng Mistrials acapella group.

 15. Charlotte J. Kim (2008-2010)

-Charlotte Kim is a partner in the New York office of Wilson Sonsini Goodrich & Rosati, where her practice focuses on global corporate finance with particular expertise in the energy, healthcare, life sciences and biotech, software, retail, manufacturing, aviation, materials science, foodtech, agtech, and technology sectors.
-Charlotte has structured, negotiated, and closed more than 180 transactions with a total value exceeding $20 billion.
+Charlotte Kim is a partner in the Boston office of Wilson Sonsini Goodrich & Rosati, where her practice focuses on global corporate finance with particular expertise in the energy, healthcare, life sciences and biotech, software, retail, manufacturing, aviation, materials science, foodtech, agtech, project finance and development, and technology sectors.
+Charlotte has structured, negotiated, and closed more than 200 transactions with a total value exceeding $20 billion.
 Previously, Charlotte was a partner at Choate Hall & Stewart in Boston.
 Earlier in her career, she practiced at both Chadbourne & Parke and Milbank, Tweed, Hadley & McCloy in New York.
 Before attending law school, Charlotte was a Fulbright Scholar at the Centre for European Policy Studies in Brussels, Belgium.

 16. Sarah G. Kim (2010-2013)